act65/act65.github.io/_posts/inbetween-posts/2019-02-07-the-future-of-environmental-sciences.md

 I am imagining an algorithm that simulates weather with and without the CO2 released into the atmosphere by humans in the last 100 years.
 Using these simulations it should be possible to estimate how much more likely it is that (say) a flood occurs in India, that a hurricane hits the Caribbean, ... etc.

 Happily, this could also give us the ability to fairly quantify the damage being done by climate change.
-If we know that the release of CO2 is 40% of the sufficient cause of the flood and that the flood did $2 billion in damage, then the cost of that CO2, just in this case, was -$0.8 billion.
+If we know that the release of CO2 is 40% of the sufficient cause of the flood and that the flood did 2 billion in damage, then the cost of that CO2, just in this case, was -0.8 billion.

 ## Engineering and control

 > engineering: taking scientific knowledge and wielding it for a purpose.

-What if we wanted; to stop the incoming hurricane? the water laden clouds to dump their water (see [this](https://amp.scmp.com/news/china/society/article/2138866/china-needs-more-water-so-its-building-rain-making-network-three) for a recent example)? a consistent source of wind power? to redirect a current to make a nice swim-able beach? to protect a reef from an acidic current? ...
+What if we wanted;

+- to stop the incoming hurricane?
+- the water laden clouds to dump their water (see [this](https://amp.scmp.com/news/china/society/article/2138866/china-needs-more-water-so-its-building-rain-making-network-three) for a recent example)?
+- a consistent source of wind power?
+- to redirect a current to protect a reef from acidity?

 In theory these are possible, but there are many complications.
 The two main ones I can think of are safety and ownership.